Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Beginners/1 - Your First Program/README.md

 Here's a nice way to visualize it:

 C -> B(C) -> D -> A(B, D) -> JUMP -> H -> LAND(H) -> F(LAND)

+### The Use Command

+The only word that Kaeon FUSION knows what to do with when it starts is "Use", which is why we placed it first in our program.

+The Use command looks at the string in each of its children, and searches the computer for an interface that matches them.

+A Kaeon FUSION interface is code written in a language that only machines can understand: either machine code or byte code, that teaches Kaeon FUSION what to do with certain words.

+For example,
+the standard interface teaches Kaeon FUSION that "Log Line" means to display any value returned to it on the screen, and that any word it doesn't know should just be returned as a value minus any leading or trailing quotation marks.